pchev/libpasraw/README.md

 The solution is to compile the new version of Libraw but not installing it on the system, compile libpasraw with this new version and tell CCDciel to use this other library version.

+This procedure is tested to work with Libraw snapshot 202101.

 Install the prerequisite:
 ```
 sudo apt install git build-essential autoconf libtool